-Each Director is required to promptly disclose any conflict or potentially conflict of interest, whether direct or indirect, in relation to a transaction or proposed transaction with TIH Group as soon as is practicable after the relevant facts have come to his/her knowledge.
-Where a Director has a conflict or potentially conflict of interest in relation to any matter, he/she should immediately declare his/her interest when the conflict-related matter is discussed, unless the Board is of the opinion that his/her presence and participation is necessary to enhance the efficacy of such discussion.
+The Board sets appropriate tone-from-the-top and desired organisational culture and ensures proper accountability within TIHIM.
+Each Director is a fiduciary who acts objectively in the best interests of the Company.
+Each Director is required to promptly disclose any conflict or potential conflict of interest, whether direct or indirect, in relation to a transaction or proposed transaction with TIH Group as soon as is practicable after the relevant facts have come to his/her knowledge.
+Where a Director has a conflict or potential conflict of interest in relation to any matter, he/she should immediately declare his/her interest when the conflict-related matter is discussed, unless the Board is of the opinion that his/her presence and participation is necessary to enhance the efficacy of such discussion.
 Nonetheless, he/she shall abstain from voting in relation to the conflict related matters.
+The Company's Constitution provides that a Director's interest in the Company's contract or arrangement shall be declared to the Company and a Director shall not vote in respect of contracts or arrangement of the Company in which he/she has direct or indirect personal material interests.
+A Director shall not be counted in the quorum at a meeting in relation to any resolution on which he/she is debarred from voting.